 - 2 Tbsp Vegetable Oil

-- Begin by placing the cooked chicken in the oil using a large skillet.
+- Begin by frying the chicken in the oil.
 Add in the veggies and let this simmer for 10 minutes or until the onions are slightly browned.

 - Next add in the rice and 2 Tbsp soy sauce.
 Continue cooking for another 10 minutes then add in the beaten egg.
 Stir the egg in and continue cooking for an additional 5 minutes.

 - At this point if you want it darker in color add in the remaining soy sauce.